dgreis/fictional-couscous/README.md

 To see MongoMart in action:

-Download the MongoMart.
+Download MongoMart

-Install the dependencies.
+Install the dependencies

-Make sure you have a mongod running version 3.2.x of MongoDB.
+Make sure you have a mongod running version 3.2.x of MongoDB

 Import the "item" collection: mongoimport --drop -d mongomart -c item data/items.json